dusaprotocol/docs/docs/concepts/points.md

 - Liquidity Providing : fees generated, streak score.
 - Trading activities : swap fees, volume.

+Farming points by sybils or by doing volume in a bin where you control most of the volume or any other means will result in a ban.

 ## Indirect actions

 Those actions will be a coefficient applied to the based points.